Geography crossword puzzle. Geography crossword Difficult questions about Africa

 84. South Africa has the cheapest electricity in the world.

-85. Only off the coast of South Africa there are more than 2,000 sunken ships, whose age is more than 500 years.
+85. Just off the coast of South Africa there are more than 2,000 sunken ships, more than 500 years old.

-86. In South Africa, three Nobel Prize winners lived on the same street at once.
+86. In South Africa, three Nobel Prize winners lived on the same street.

-87. South Africa, Zimbabwe and Mozambique are tearing down some national park boundaries to create one big nature reserve.
+87. South Africa, Zimbabwe and Mozambique are removing some national park boundaries to create one large reserve.

-88. In Africa, the first heart transplant was performed in 1967.
+88. The first heart transplant was performed in Africa in 1967.

 89. About 3,000 ethnic groups live in Africa.